Sandblaster

 With experience, sandblasters may advance to supervisory positions.

-71% of people in the Concrete, clay and stone forming operators group work in the following industries:
+Concrete, clay and stone forming operators

-The employment outlook [pdf] in this occupation will be influenced by a wide variety of factors including:
+Employment outlook is influenced by a wide variety of factors including:

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.